ianfnelson/blog.iannelson.uk/content/posts/2005-12-08-beer-advent-calendar-day-seven.md

   - tidy

 ---
-Wednesday night&#8217;s tipple was the rather strange 5% ABV [Kronenbourg Blanc][1], from UK brewing giant [Scottish & Newcastle][2].
+Wednesday night’s tipple was the rather strange 5% ABV [Kronenbourg Blanc][1], from UK brewing giant [Scottish & Newcastle][2].
 Described as a &#8220;refreshing, fruity white beer&#8221;, this is in fact blatantly piss-coloured (which probably explains why it comes in an opaque bottle).
 I found this to be more reminiscent of a weak cider or some kind of bizarre citrus alcopop than anything deserving to have the word &#8220;beer&#8221; on the label.
 Still, try everything once except Morris Dancing and incest, as the saying goes.

 Jocelyn says: &#8220;This is a girly beer!
 I could drink this!
-This is fruity, it&#8217;s not a beer at all!&#8221;
+This is fruity, it’s not a beer at all!&#8221;

 Weird advertising, too &#8211; would you buy a drink for this girl?<figure class="kg-card kg-image-card">